eunjijuliako/Capstone/Readme.md

 2. **Method 1: Bicubic Interpolation**
     - Bicubic interpolation is applied to 20% of the raw LR images.
-    - The output images are used for classification: 80% for training, 20% for testing.
+    - The output images are used for classification: 80% for training and 20% for testing.
     - Script: `Part1.Super_Resolution/Bicubic/Bicubic.py`.

         ![**Figure 4.
 Bicubic Prodecure**](https://github.com/eunjijuliako/Capstone/blob/main/Images/Figure%204.%20Bicubic%20Prodecure.png?raw=true)